 The adoption of standard guidelines to regulate the determination and payment of child support in Illinois divorce and paternity cases has done a great deal to eliminate arguments between parents about whether and how much child support is to be paid.
 The Illinois laws and guidelines are somewhat simpler and more streamlined than they are in many other states, so it is usually easy to determine what the basic child support obligation will be.

 There are certain situations, however, where use of the guidelines will not yield an accurate or equitable result, from the standpoint of either the paying spouse or of the children.
-To learn how our experienced lawyers can help you resolve difficult child support issues, contact the Barrington office of Thomas W. Hunter, Attorney at Law.
+To learn how our experienced lawyers can help you resolve difficult child support issues, contact the Barrington office of Hunter & Roth, P.C.

 The basic Illinois Child Support Guidelines provide that the noncustodial parent pay 20 to 50 percent of net income each month toward the support of his or her children, with the percentage increasing along a scale indicating the number of children under 18, or 18 years of age and still in high school.
 For example, a noncustodial parent with a net monthly income of $3,500 and two children would pay 28 percent, or $980, in child support to the parent with primary custody of the child.